3x10RaiseTo8/dotfiles/README.md

 or
 `stow foldername`

-nvim config taken from kickstart.nvim
+nvim config taken from kickstart.nvim and kickstart-modular.nvim